MonsteRico/javaCalculator/README.md

 To run the calculator, first compile GUI.java with `javac GUI.java`.
 Then run the file with
-`java GUI`
+`java GUI`.
-The following GUI should appear and the calculator can be used.
+The following GUI should appear and the calculator can be used.\
 ![GUI Example](./calculator.png)

 ## Features